2017 Pinot Noir RosÉ

 About the wine

-The 2016 vintage marks our first vintage in ten years of a Pinot Noir Rosé.
+The 2017 vintage marks our second vintage in ten years of a Pinot Noir Rosé.
 This still wine is produced by Pinot Noir grapes which give it the bright acidity with subtle aromas, and a crisp but dry mouth feel.
 Pinot Noir Rosés come from the juice of red wine strained from its skins to create delicate fruity flavors with a beautiful pink hue.

 More Pinot Noir Rosé food pairings & recipes on our blog, The Glorious Life.